 One of the things that I did to practice was to assign myself weekly tasks, mostly with text effects, but also with photographs and photo-manipulation.
-Years ago people like you and me were stuck with a textbook and hours of head scratching.
-Today there are thousands of YouTube Photoshop video tutorials by lots of pioneers who have already done the head scratching for you.
+Years ago people like you and I were stuck with a textbook and hours of head-scratching.
+Today there are thousands of YouTube Photoshop video tutorials by lots of pioneers who have already done the head-scratching for you.

-To start I opened a couple of old photos both from the 1920’s.
-One is an army picture from 1926 and the other a photo of my grandfather’s sisters picking apricots on their farm.
+To start I opened a couple of old photos both from the 1920s.
+One is a photo of my grandfather’s sisters picking apricots on their farm.
 You may not be able to see it, (I didn’t notice it until I cleaned up the photo) but there is a small boy photo-bombing the girls to the middle right in the shadows.
 I think it may be my grandfather in that he was the youngest in the family.

 Healing Brush Tool

 I have found there are no hard and fast rules on which you should do first, heal the dots, scratches, and artifacts or adjust the levels.
-So I did the healing first in the Army picture and healing last in the Apricot picture.
+It doesn't seem to matter.

 Healing Brush Tool

-The Healing Brush is in the left hand Tool bar signified by an icon of a Band-Aid.
+The Healing Brush is in the left-hand Toolbar signified by an icon of a Band-Aid.
+I like to do this healing on its own layer rather than over your original photo.
 Make sure the side this brush to fit the scratches and artifacts.
 You don’t want a huge brush to cover a little black dot on someone’s face.
 The healing will smudge or soften whatever it touches.
 You can drag the brush but it will leave often leave a soft noticeable worm-like smudge.
 It works much better to make small clicks with the brush, move and click again.
 I have made red circles around the dots and artifacts so you can see what I am healing and how it looks afterward.